Corned/smpenguin-admin-panel/readme.md

 ## Installation

-Run `npm run install` and then `npm run build` in the root directory.
+Run `npm run install` to install packages for both the React app and the server.
+Then `npm run build` in the root directory to build the React app.

 ## Running